 I look out of my window solemnly, the reaping’s are today.
 I sigh and let my fingers trace my most recent letter from Greyson, I knew he would be there at the reaping today, and I would have to watch as his name was possibly pulled from that fish bowl.
 I squeezed my eyes shut hoping to eradicate any tears that wanted to intrude.
 It was no use.
 They streamed down my face, I didn’t sob, I just let them silently land on my lap.

 There was a knock at the door.

 “Kia?
 Kia darling its time to get dressed to go to the reaping” my mother said poking her bleach blond head through the opened door.

 “Yes mother, I will be there shortly” I said softly, she nodded and left, closing the door behind her.

 I sighed and got up, no use denying the inevitable.
-I slowly walked over to my cupboard, I might as well wear something nice.
-I pulled out a black sleeveless top, and a dark purple tutu, with my ripped stockings and my black boots.
+I slowly walked over to my cupboard, I stood there for a moment before grabbing an outfit.

 “Come on Kia, were going to be late!” my mother exclaimed.
 I didn’t care, I didn’t want to go at all.